 Turn on local control and logging for Enterprise Mode

-If your employees are running Internet Explorer 11 on Windows 8.1 Update, Windows Server 2012 R2, Windows 7 SP1, or Windows Server 2008 R2 with SP1, you can turn on local control of Enterprise Mode so that your users can turn Enterprise Mode on from the Tools menu.
-Turning on this feature also adds the Enterprise Mode profile to the Emulation tab of the F12 developer tools.
+You can turn on local control of Enterprise Mode so that your users can turn Enterprise Mode on from the Tools menu.
+Turning on this feature also adds the Enterprise browser profile to the Emulation tab of the F12 developer tools.

 Besides turning on this feature, you also have the option to provide a URL for Enterprise Mode logging.
 If you turn logging on, Internet Explorer initiates a simple POST back to the supplied address, including the URL and a specification that EnterpriseMode was turned on or off through the Tools menu.

 To turn on local control of Enterprise Mode using Group Policy

 Open your Group Policy editor and go to the Administrative Templates\Windows Components\Internet Explorer\Let users turn on and use Enterprise Mode from the Tools menu setting.